Michelle Williams Gamaker

 Thieves is presented here in pre-production and is accompanied by a conversation between Michelle Williams Gamaker and curator Gabe Beckhurst Feijoo.

-Gabe Beckhurst Feijoo: Let’s start with your interest in the archive of British and Hollywood studio films made in the context of empire, particularly the films of Michael Powell and Emeric Pressburger, whose work has greatly influenced your own.
+Gabe Beckhurst Feijoo: Let’s start with your interest in the archive of British and Hollywood studio films made in the context of empire.
+The films of Michael Powell and Emeric Pressburger have greatly influenced your own.
 When did you first encounter their films?

 Michelle Williams Gamaker: It started with looking at the films I watched in my early teens.
 Though I didn't go to the cinema, I received a strong cinematic education through TV at home.
 This is complicated by the fact that when I was younger, I was often left to my devices with the television as a co-parent.
 By the time I was in my early teens, the BBC used to have these curated programs called the Saturday Matinee, and I just started to watch these incredible Technicolor classics that were highly melodramatic, very much dealing with a western gaze and looking at colonized spaces.
 I didn’t have the vocabulary to make sense of what I was watching, but I did know that it was something that I recognized, maybe even from the trips that I would take with my mum to Sri Lanka.
 Or there was something like in Powell and Pressburger’s Black Narcissus (1947) that seemed like the heat that I'd experienced being away.
 At that age I didn't know the term “brownface,” but I could see that there was something wrong with the casting.
 I was also aware that there was something I needed to connect with because there was a paucity of representation of brown characters on screen.
 I latched onto this mode of fiction and loved it on a level of cinematic joy.
 My dad pushed more Powell and Pressburger my way after coming across Black Narcissus and I fell in love with the directors’ oeuvre.